Andy Schor was elected 52nd Mayor of Lansing, Michigan on November 7, 2017, and took office on January 1, 2018.

 During his 2019 State of the City Address, Mayor Schor announced Lansing 2030, a Lansing vision plan highlighting the ways that Lansing will be its best self: a diverse, dense, livable and welcoming environment.
 Lansing will offer amenities and necessities needed to retain and sustain residents through all stages of life: children as they grow, young people starting careers, families putting down roots, established professionals looking to expand their businesses, and retirees.

-Mayor Schor previously served as an Ingham County Commissioner for 10 years, followed by serving in the Michigan House of Representatives representing residents of the 68th House District, until assuming the Office of the Mayor January 1, 2018.
+Andy Schor previously served as an Ingham County Commissioner for 10 years, followed by five years in the Michigan House of Representatives representing residents of the 68th District, until assuming the Office of the Mayor January 1, 2018.

-Andy and his wife, Erin, have lived in Lansing for over 20 years.
-Their children, Ryan and Hannah, attend school in the Lansing Public School District.
-Andy graduated from the University of Michigan in Ann Arbor with Bachelor of Arts degrees in political science and in history.
+Andy and his wife, Erin, have lived in Lansing for over 20 years, and their children attend school in the Lansing Public School District.
+Andy graduated from the University of Michigan in Ann Arbor, earning Bachelor of Arts degrees in political science and history.